Iskar-Deng/multilingual-social-summary/README.md

 # Multilingual Social Media Summarization

+## Project Overview

-This project explores multilingual summarization of user-generated content on Reddit, including code-switched and conversational posts.
+This project explores multilingual summarization of user-generated content on Reddit, with a focus on handling code-switched, multilingual, and conversational posts.

-We fine-tune the [mT5-base model](https://huggingface.co/google/mt5-base) on English TL;DR datasets, and adapt it for multilingual and informal inputs using a combination of Reddit datasets.
+We fine-tune the [mT5-base model](https://huggingface.co/google/mt5-base) on the English TL;DR dataset as a baseline system.
+To enable multilingual and informal summarization, we augment the TL;DR training data using five translation strategies that cover multiple target languages drawn from the CodeSwitch-Reddit dataset.

+The system is evaluated through two complementary tracks:
+- **Reference-based evaluation** on English TL;DR test data using BERTScore;
+- **Reference-free evaluation** on CodeSwitch-Reddit data using LaSE to measure multilingual summarization quality without gold summaries.

+This end-to-end workflow allows us to assess the impact of multilingual data augmentation on both monolingual and multilingual summarization tasks.

 ## Datasets